Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 calls.

 The `data` field is encrypted using the SHA256 from the end users app-id as password.
-We will start implementing ChaCha20 encryption with individual IV.
+We will start implementing AES encryption with CBC mode and individual IV.
 See above chapter about implementation details.

 Error codes